bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/benefits.md

           - condition: $response.body.status == 'confirmed'
 ```

-If you've ever maintained "getting started" docs, you'll know the pain: they're the first thing users read and the first thing that goes stale.
+If you've ever maintained getting started documentation, you'll know the pain: they're the first thing users read and the first thing that goes stale.
 Arazzo helps because you can treat workflows as the canonical version of those journeys, then generate docs and examples from the same source.

 Common workflows could involve: